ashepherd/film-journal/_posts/2023-12-03-2023-xmas-challenge-favorite-elf.md

 ## The Gist

 My favorite elf of all time is the independent misfit - Hermey the Dentist.
-He's not your typical elf becuase he HATES to make toys.
+He's not your typical elf because he HATES to make toys.
 He wants to be a dentist.
-Despire all the social pressure to conform and live up to the expectation, Hermey is courageous and proud of his differences.
+Despite all the social pressure to conform and live up to the expectation [of slave toymaker?!], Hermey is courageous and proud of his differences.
 He owns his identity as a misfit, and for that, he's my hero :)

 <div style="text-align: center">
   {% include image.html id="hermey" style="max-width: 168px" %}